layerxdao/layerx-mono/CONTRIBUTING.md

 > Check out the [coding standards](#coding-standards) and [documentation standards](#documentation-standards) before you start working on a pull request.

-# Claim a Taiko Contributor GitPOAP
+# Claim a LayerX Contributor GitPOAP

-A Taiko Contributor GitPOAP is rewarded to anyone that merges in a pull request to one of Taiko's GitHub repositories (you can see which repositories here: [2023 Taiko Contributor GitPOAP](https://www.gitpoap.io/gp/893)).
+A LayerX Contributor GitPOAP is rewarded to anyone that merges in a pull request to one of LayerX's GitHub repositories (you can see which repositories here: [2023 LayerX Contributor GitPOAP](https://www.gitpoap.io/gp/893)).

 After your pull request is merged, a bot will automatically leave a comment with instructions to receive your GitPOAP.
-You only receive a Taiko Contributor GitPOAP for the first pull request you merge in a given year.
+You only receive a LayerX Contributor GitPOAP for the first pull request you merge in a given year.

 # Coding standards